Hi busy moms, dads, and all caregivers,

 This year I decided to embark on making a healthier latke that didn’t sacrifice taste.
 A latke is a fried potato pancake typically made with potato, onion, egg and a binding ingredient like flour, matzo meal or breadcrumbs.
 It is traditionally served with applesauce and sour cream.

 I made several not so great batches until I landed on one that got two thumbs up from my kids.
 My recipe uses a smaller proportion of potatoes and includes healthy veggies like cauliflower, carrot, and kale without sacrificing the traditional latke flavor.
 This recipe is also gluten-free using almond meal instead of flour to bind the ingredients, without the almond flavor.
-Another way I cut the calories is to bake them in the oven first until the latkes set and then finish them off by browning in a skillet lightly on both sides.

 You don’t have to be Jewish to enjoy this holiday treat, my dear Catholic Italian friend asked me to make it for her Christmas Eve gathering! 🙂